Why is Python used for web scraping?

 Ready to begin scraping?

-Our blog on web scraping with Python is packed with information and shows you how to get started, so if you’ve got your heart set on Python, check it out.
+Our web scraping with Python tutorial is packed with information and shows you how to get started, so if you’ve got your heart set on Python, check it out.